UVW01/Modern-CPP-Programming-aka-CPP-Pool/README.md

 ### Initialisation list

+### Exception handling in c++

+The try statement allows you to define a block of code to be tested for errors while it is being executed.
+The throw keyword throws an exception when a problem is detected, which lets us create a custom error.
+The catch statement allows you to define a block of code to be executed if an error occurs in the try block.

 ## Glossary

 **Static Member Function:** is a function that is defined inside a class, but it is not part of the object.
 It is a function that is called without an object.